| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 Special Topic: Waters

-▣ "that the way would be prepared for the kings from the east" There has been much discussion as to how "the kings of the east" in Rev. 16:12 are related to "the kings of the whole world" in Rev. 16:14:
+▣ "that the way would be prepared for the kings from the east" There has been much discussion as to how "the kings of the east" in Rev. 16:12 are related to "the kings of the whole world."
+In Rev. 16:14:

-1. they are the same
+1. they are the same, as in v.
+12

 2. they are antagonists (Nero Redivivus myth and the Parthian army)